Eschatologue/CM_wiki/docs/gameplay/playing-the-game.md

 You add your Dexterity modifier to your attack roll and your damage roll when attacking with a ranged weapon, such as a sling or a longbow.
 You can also add your Dexterity modifier to your attack roll and your damage roll when attacking with a melee weapon that has the finesse property, such as a dagger or a rapier.

-#### Armor Class
+#### Armour Class

-Depending on the armor you wear, you might add some or all of your Dexterity modifier to your Armor Class, as described in chapter 5.
+Depending on the armour you wear, you might add some or all of your Dexterity modifier to your Armour Class, as described in chapter 5.

 #### Initiative